 Fraternity and sorority members at GW are:

 - involved in virtually all other student organizations

 - perform thousands of hours of community service

 - write for the campus newspapers

-- in leadership positions with the Student Association
+- hold leadership positions with the Student Association and Program Board

 - varsity athletes

 The GW Greek Community is unlike any other community in the country.
 Visit our Greek Life website and find out about our various councils, how to meet our members, learn about the groups, and see if this is the type of ‘Only at GW’ experience you want to be involved in!

 To better inform students’ decisions on which organizations to be involved with, please consult the list of organizations which have recently been documented in conduct violations by visiting the Conduct and Expectations page for student organizations.